 Holiday postcards are an inexpensive but thoughtful way to show your gratitude to former clients and stay top of mind.
 Let previous clients know you have appreciated their business, and be sure to go beyond the standard printed material.
 If you can, add a brief, handwritten message that refers to something more personal or fun, and wish them a genuinely happy holiday.

 While certainly not standard, if your farm area is in a booming vacation spot, you may have to show homes during the holiday season.
-If you do, check out our six steps to a successful open house for realtors, along with a free checklist for you to use.
+If you do, check out our six steps to a successful open house for real estate agents, along with a free checklist for you to use.

 24. Show the Scope of Your Work with Mailed Brochures